Hebrew Congregation of Mountaindale Synagogue

-The Hebrew Congregation of Mountaindale Synagogue is located along Sullivan County Route 55 near the south end of the hamlet of Mountaindale, New York, United States.
-It is a small stucco building dating to 1917, expanded slightly in the 1930s.
+The Hebrew Congregation of Mountaindale Synagogue is an Orthodox Jewish synagogue located at 6 Spring Glen Road, in the hamlet of Mountaindale, Sullivan County, in the Catskills region of New York, in the United States.
+The small stucco building was built in 1917 and expanded slightly in the 1930s.
 The interior is notable for its heavy use of marbleizing and other decorative touches.
 A 2009 traffic accident and fire caused some damage to the roof.

 It is the only synagogue in the county with its own mikvah, or Jewish ritual bath.
 In 2001 it was listed on the National Register of Historic Places (NRHP) as a well-preserved example of an early 20th-century vernacular Catskill synagogue.

 Property

 The NRHP listing includes both the synagogue and the mikvah.
 The former is a three-bay two-story stucco-faced frame structure on a fieldstone foundation.
 Its gabled roof has asphalt shingling and a wooden cornice.
 A rear pavilion, built into a hill, has a hipped roof and a projecting center bay that houses the Torah.

 In the apex of the front gable is a round-arched window with a Star of David.
 This is complemented by a similar metal finial atop the roof of the single-story front vestibule, added later on a concrete base scored to look like the stone on the main building.
 It is above the front entrance, a broken-parapeted roofline supported by four piers.

 Double wooden doors open into the vestibule, which gives onto the sanctuary.
 It is laid out in a traditional Orthodox plan, with many of its surfaces heavily marbleized.
 The bimah at the center, pews surrounding it on three sides facing the ark in the rear and a separate gallery for women.
 The windows are set in molded wooden trim with keystones.
 The vaulted ceiling is finished in pressed metal with a decorative frieze, and the stained glass windows feature Hebrew motifs.

 The mikvah is located to the east of the building.
 It is a one-story square frame stucco building with a gabled roof.
 Inside it is divided into a changing room and the bath itself.